bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 - Increment: 1

-- Units: pascals
+- Units: Pa

 ## GND_TEMP: ground temperature

 *Note: This parameter is for advanced users*

-calibrated ground temperature in degrees Celsius

-- ReadOnly: True
+User provided ambient ground temperature in degrees Celsius.
+This is used to improve the calculation of the altitude the vehicle is at.
+This parameter is not persistent and will be reset to 0 every time the vehicle is rebooted.
+A value of 0 means use the internal measurement ambient temperature.

 - Volatile: True

 - Increment: 1

-- Units: degrees celsius
+- Units: degC

 ## GND_ALT_OFFSET: altitude offset